minaminao/ctf-blockchain/README.md

 | [Ethernaut: 5.
 Token](src/Ethernaut#5-token) | subtraction    |

 ### Ether transfers to a contract are not always executable
-- Do not write a contract on the assumption that normal Ether transfer (`.send()` or `.transfer()`) can always be performed to the destination address.
+- Do not write a contract on the assumption that normal Ether transfer (`.send()` or `.transfer()`) can always be executed.
-- If the destination is a contract and there is no receive Ether function or payable fallback function, Ether cannot be transferred.
+- If a destination is a contract and there is no receive Ether function or payable fallback function, Ether cannot be transferred.
-- However, instead of the normal transfer method, the `selfdestruct` described below can be used to force such a contract to transfer Ether.
+- However, instead of the normal transfer functions, the `selfdestruct` described below can be used to force such a contract to transfer Ether.

 | Challenge                                  | Note, Keyword |
 | ------------------------------------------ | ------------- |